Ethan-Edmond/web-module-challenge-scope-and-closure/README.md

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional programming divides our code into functions and object oriented programming organizes our code into an object or set of objects.
+So, mathematically, they're kind of just different notations (f(x, y) vs. x.f(y)).
+Functional is supposed to be stateless, but this kind of breaks down when we try to get the computer to do stuff.
+There is no stigma for state in object oriented programming and object oriented programming is often better at keeping track of data.
+I would say that functional is better for complicated transformations and object oriented is better for complicated data structures.

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)